 Vic Wise: Freedom Ruck Founder & Rucker

-Russell Wilson’s manager and COO of West2East Empire, Vic started Freedom Ruck 5 years ago with a vision to create an event that inspired others to express their patriotism and give thanks to our service members.
+Russell Wilson’s manager and COO of West2East Empire, Vic started Freedom Ruck nearly six years ago with a vision to create an event that inspired others to express their patriotism and give thanks to our service members.
 With the help of countless others and of course, his bad ass cousin, Val, they have created something special.

 Humbled by the immense support, he hopes to see Freedom Ruck grow by inspiring more people to proudly display their flags, and volunteer with or donate to an organization with which they can relate.